CartoDB/CartoDB-SQL-API/docs/guides/03-batch-queries.md

 ### Authentication

-An API Key is required to manage your jobs.
+The Master API Key is required to manage your jobs.
 The following error message appears if you are not [authenticated]({{ site.sqlapi_docs }}/guides/authentication/):

 ```bash
 {